-AR550 sensors have a 0-10 V analog output.
-The analog output uses the same two wires.
+AR100 sensors can be ordered with either 4-20mA or 0-10~V analog outputs.
+The analog outputs use the same two wires.
 Please refer to Section 4.4 for connection details.

 The analog output is updated with each sample measured.
-The analog output will deliver a current which increases linearly from 0 volts at the range beginning point to 10 volts at the range end point.
+The analog output will deliver a current which increases linearly from 4 mA (or 0 volts) at the range beginning point to 20 mA (10 volts) at the range end point.